Aiksyuan/repo/readme.txt

-git has a mutable index called stage git tracks changes of files stupid boss create a new branch is quicl
+git has a mutable index called stage git tracks changes of files stupid boss create a new branch is quicl and simple